gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 what relationships between quantitative variables "look like"...
 To motivate these methods, we will start with a study of the effects of beer consumption on blood alcohol levels (*BAC*, in grams of alcohol per deciliter of blood).
-A group of $n=16$ student volunteers at The Ohio State University drank a randomly assigned number of beers^[Some of the details of this study have been lost, so we will assume that the subjects were randomly assigned and that a beer means a regular sized can of beer and that
+A group of $n = 16$ student volunteers at The Ohio State University drank a randomly assigned number of beers^[Some of the details of this study have been lost, so we will assume that the subjects were randomly assigned and that a beer means a regular sized can of beer and that